 Promote a product or service.
 Blogging for business is a great way to engage potential customers and provide more information about a product or service.
 Additionally, blogging does wonders for a website's SEO.

 Earn revenue.
 Blogging can be lucrative with time and continued effort.
 The best way to see the monetary fruits of your labor is by posting quality content regularly that draws in new readers and brings more traffic to your website.
 This will help your blog gain advertisers and can also boost your status as an online influencer, which can open up the door for affiliate marketing.

 Build an online community.
 Thanks to the internet, we no longer need to live in the same city, state or even country to feel connected to others.
 A blog creates a space to share your story, ideas and start conversations with people all over the world with mutual interests.
 A blog typically has a comments section where your readers can speak with you directly, allowing you to engage in conversation and build relationships.

 Now that you have a better understanding of the reasons behind starting a blog, let's explore the steps you need to take to create one, from ideation to publication.

 Ready to start your blog now?
 Sign up with Wix today.

 01. Choose a blogging platform

-The first step in starting a blog is to select a blogging platform for publishing your content.
+The first step in starting a blog is to select a blogging platform or Content Management System (CMS) for publishing your content.
 A quick Google search will show you that there are several different sites available that suit bloggers from all industries.
 I recommend Wix because it’s a good all-around blogging platform that satisfies most needs.